-(v) Manufacture of Sanitary Towels in Qgeberha, Eastern Cape
+(vi) Manufacture of Sanitary Towels in Qgeberha, Eastern Cape

-The Industrial Development Corporation (IDC) has partnered with Metro Women Secondary Co-operative (MWSC) to support their Sanitary Towel Manufacturing Project, based in Qqeberha in the Eastern Cape Province.
+The Industrial Development Corporation (IDC) has partnered with Metro Women 4.1.62 Secondary Co-operative (MWSC) to support their Sanitary Towel Manufacturing Project, based in Qgeberha in the Eastern Cape Province.
 IDC's Corporate Social Investment (CSI) department is providing funding to enable the Nelson Mandela University Business School to provide business training and mentorship training for the co-operative.
-The co-operative group comprises 65 black women who are mainly over 35 years who are either unemployed or in temporary employment positions37.
+The co-operative group comprises 65 black women who are mainly over 35 years who are either unemployed or in temporary employment positions.
 Advancing inclusive economic activity and funding women entrepreneurs is core to the IDC's mandate.
 The Corporation is purposeful in supporting initiatives empowering women, especially young black women.
 This project empowers women by creating sustainable jobs for them and producing a product that will enable young girls and women to access much needed products.
-The Nelson Mandela University Business School has developed an integrated programme that aims to develop the business acumen of entrepreneurs and enterprises in the township, emerging and priority sectors of the economy, but to build resilience through business-to-business coaching initiatives.
+The Nelson Mandela University Business School assists the co-operative in enhancing their skills through training.
+The Business School has developed an integrated programme that aims to develop the business acumen of entrepreneurs and enterprises in the township, emerging and priority sectors of the economy, but to build resilience through business-to-business coaching initiatives.